 Multi-nutrient Trial for Pregnant Women: Trial Information

 What is the purpose of this study?

 The Mental Health and Nutrition Research Group at the University of Canterbury are conducting a study to see whether a vitamin and mineral (multi-nutrient) formula can help pregnant women better deal with stress, anxiety, low or difficult moods.

 What products are being used in the study?

-In order to determine whether or not the micronutrients work, outcomes of those taking the nutrients will be compared to those taking an iodine supplement.
+In order to determine whether or not the multi-nutrients work, outcomes of those taking the nutrients will be compared to those taking an iodine supplement.

 What does the study involve?

-Women enrolled in the study will be randomised to take either the micronutrient or iodine supplement for 12 weeks.
-After 12 weeks, all participants have the opportunity to try out the micronutrients until the arrival of their infant and for up to six months after birth if desired.
+Women enrolled in the study will be randomised to take either the multi-nutrient or iodine supplement for 12 weeks.
+After 12 weeks, all participants have the opportunity to try out the multi-nutrients until the arrival of their infant and for up to six months after birth if desired.

 Participation in the trial involves meeting with a researcher at the University of Canterbury for 45-90 minutes every four weeks throughout pregnancy and three times during the baby’s first 12 months of life.
 Appointment times are flexible to suit all.